 - Treat the wounded area to stop the bleeding.
 I use Kwik Stop.

-- Apply a first aid spray to turn the area purple so hens don’t continue to peck at the area.
+- Apply a first aid spray to turn the area purple, so hens don’t continue to peck at the area.
 I use Gentian or Lincoln Purple Spray for this.

 How To Treat Prolapse In Hens

-Prolapse is one of the most serious reasons hens lay bloody eggs.
+Prolapse is one of the most severe reasons hens lay bloody eggs.
 Hens with untreated prolapse will usually die.
 Even when hens are promptly treated, there is still a good chance they may die as prolapse is a sign of internal stress and deteriorating health.